geellis2/DungeonGenerator/README.md

 better description and generation of traps. allow user to specify whether they want traps.

-Code needs to be commented better, and should be seperated into different files, rather than just thrown into one called beastiary.cpp not sure about asking user for beastiary file, but not poisons file.
+Code needs to be commented better, and should be separated into different files, rather than just thrown into one called beastiary.cpp not sure about asking user for beastiary file, but not poisons file.